ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/activation_functions/relu.md

 ## Leaky Relu

-Leaky ReLU is a variant of ReLU that addresses the “dying ReLU” problem.
+Leaky ReLU is a variant of ReLU that addresses the "dying ReLU" problem.
 Instead of defining the function as 0 for negative x.

 <img src="image1.png" style="width:2.43955in" />

-This allows the function to “leak” some information when the input is negative and helps to mitigate the dying ReLU problem.
+This allows the function to "leak" some information when the input is negative and helps to mitigate the dying ReLU problem.

 ## Exponential Linear Unit (ELU)